College student’s killer still at large a month after north Charlotte shooting

-CHARLOTTE, NC (FOX 46 CHARLOTTE) – More than a month after a deadly shooting in north Charlotte, police say they are still working diligently to try and find a college student’s killer.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – More than a month after a deadly shooting in north Charlotte, CMPD says they are still working diligently to try and find a college student’s killer.

-During its weekly news conference on Wednesday, CMPD said there has been a rise in shootings in to cars and homes.
+During their weekly news conference on Wednesday, CMPD said there has been a rise in shootings into cars and homes.

+Sherlyn Drew, 21, was shot and killed on May 31, 2021, around midnight when police said a car pulled up outside of her home on Twin Brook Drive and opened gunfire.
+She was pronounced dead at the scene.

 For breaking news delivered to you, subscribe to FOX 46 Charlotte’s breaking news email list